How to Charge for Event Planning Services

 It’s important to know what price structure your area can support.
 Staying competitive helps you build your event planning portfolio so you grow your business and become -the- event planner to call in your city.

-It’s really important to price your services right for optimal sales, cash flow, profit margins, and branding.
+It’s really important to price your services correctly for optimal sales, cash flow, profit margins, and branding.

 *Be consistent with your rates.